fr3kchy/0N3P0rK/README.md

 Tamagotchi pig living on a tiny farm, plus a barn of lab tools, for **M5Cardputer** and **M5Cardputer ADV**.

-One firmware image.
-The board is detected with `M5.getBoard()` only — GPIO 8/9 are never probed (on ADV those pins are the keyboard).

 **v1.2.7** · public · MIT · [lexilexiko](https://github.com/lexilexiko)

-The on-device UI is **English ASCII** (Font0 6×8).
-No Cyrillic on the screen.

 > Radio modes are a **lab tool for networks you own or are explicitly authorized to test**.
 Capabilities are not permission.